Skip to main content

 Remarks

-Today, the Subcommittee will convene for an open oversight hearing to receive testimony regarding the Department of Defense from The Honorable Pete Hegseth, Secretary of Defense, and General Dan Caine, Chairman of the Joint Chiefs of Staff.
-Mr. Secretary and General Caine, congratulations to you both on your new roles and welcome to your first hearing before the Subcommittee.
-We look forward to working with you closely to provide for the common defense.
+Today, the Subcommittee will convene for an open hearing to receive testimony from The Honorable Pete Hegseth, Secretary of War, General Dan Caine, Chairman of the Joint Chiefs of Staff, and Mr. Jay Hurst, Acting Under Secretary of War Comptroller.
+Mr. Secretary, General Caine, and Mr. Hurst, a warm welcome to you.
+Thank you for your service to our great nation and thank you for appearing before the Subcommittee today.

 Remarks